-According to Table~\ref{tab:main_comparison}, \tool incurs higher costs than baseline agents because producing a valid \poc typically requires substantially more codebase exploration, along with multiple rounds of debugging and refinement.
-In contrast, baseline agents often generate nonfunctional \pocs, such as isolated toy examples or merely restating the suspected vulnerable code.
-As a result, their task is inherently easier and requires fewer tokens.
-In fact, without the systematic re-execution and evidence checking implemented in \tool, simply allocating more computation to baseline agents does not naively lead to better outcomes.
-Furthermore, developer time also needs to be considered.
-Baseline agents produce many more invalid \pocs, where each one requires nontrivial triage effort from developers.
-This downstream cost easily outweighs the additional token consumption of \tool.
+According to \autoref{tab:main_comparison}, \tool incurs higher costs than baseline agents.
+This is because producing a valid \poc typically requires substantially more codebase exploration and multiple rounds of debugging and refinement.
+We also conduct a price-matched experiment with \cc by running it twice. \autoref{tab:price_match} shows that even with a similar budget, the baseline still produces fewer valid \pocs.
+More importantly, it produces \priceMatchBaselineGenerated candidate \pocs that all require human triage, \priceMatchTriageRatio more manual inspection effort than the \priceMatchOursGenerated \pocs \tool surfaces.
+This introduces a significant downstream human cost that far outweighs the cheap token savings and defeats the purpose of using \poc generation to scale bug detection in the first place.

-To avoid potentially overfitting to \llm-generated bug reports, we further collect bug reports raised by real users but rejected by the developers.
-We collected the 5 latest bug reports for each system in our earlier dataset, totaling \datasetRealNegative reports.
-On this set, \cc and \codex fail to reject almost all reports (\evalRealInvalidRateBaseClaude and \evalRealInvalidRateBaseCodex, respectively). \toolcodex correctly rejects all these false reports, while \toolclaude only misses \evalRealInvalidOurClaude report.
-These results align with the main results and further show the effectiveness of \tool as a validation oracle.

-In summary, our evaluation shows that \tool correctly rejects invalid bug reports while generating high-quality valid \pocs for true bug reports.
-This result proves the effectiveness of \tool as a validation oracle for scalable end-to-end automated \llm-based bug detection.
+In summary, our evaluation shows that \tool reliably rejects invalid bug reports while generating high-quality \pocs for true ones, demonstrating its effectiveness as a validation oracle for scalable, end-to-end \llm-based bug detection.